Radioactiverm/mp3-downloader/README.md

 for an example: Thumbnail, Song name, Artist etc..
 ## ✅ | Instalation and ussage
 > [!NOTE]
-> Before doing anything ensure you have installed the latest version of **yt-dlp** on your machiney using curl.
+> Before doing anything ensure you have installed the latest version of **yt-dlp** on your machine using curl.

 ### Installing yt-dlp: